Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Health Rules

-We have used our experience from working with diverse customers to collate a pre-canned set of best-practice application and server visibility health rules in ConfigMyApp.
+We have used our experience from working with diverse customers to collate a pre-canned set of best-practice 'application' and 'server visibility' health rules in ConfigMyApp.
 These health rules are located in the `healthrules` folder.
 You may adjust the thresholds of the health rules to match your specific needs.

-Furthermore, you can add more health rules should you wish to do so; ConfigMyApp will automatically process all the JSON files that are in the `healthrules\Application` folder and `healthrules\ServerVisibility` folder respectively.
+Furthermore, you can add more health rules should you wish to do so; ConfigMyApp will automatically process all the `JSON` files that are in the `healthrules\Application` folder and `healthrules\ServerVisibility` folder respectively.
 To minimize the chances of an error, we recommend that you create the new health rule in the controller first, then export into a JSON file.
-Once that is done, toss the new JSON file into either the Application or ServerVisbility folder.
+Once that is done, place the new JSON file into either the Application or ServerVisbility folder.

 Please refer to the <a href="https://docs.appdynamics.com/display/PRO45/Health+Rule+API"> Health Rule API</a> documentation for further details.